adrielhampton/people_view/doc/imports.md

 Create Endpoint
 ---------------
 Use this endpoint to start an import into your nation.
+File size for each import must be 50mb or less.

 ```
 POST /api/v1/imports